extbe/wordsMasta/README.md

 # wordsMasta
-A simple flash cards like application written for fun and with intention to practice Kotlin.
+A simple flashcards like application written for fun and with intention to practice Kotlin.

 ## Functionality
 The application contains a little of available functions: